davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 The table allows a global view and the editing of an instrument configuration.
-A change of a parameter in the “global” division applies to all divisions, except for divisions whose same parameter is already specified (local override).
+A change of a parameter in the :guilabel:`Global` division applies to all divisions, except for divisions whose same parameter is already specified (local override).

 The editable parameters are: